-Emotional relapses are the negative emotions and feelings that could potentially lead to physical relapse.
-Emotional relapse doesn’t necessarily mean you are thinking of using, but if these emotions aren’t addressed, an emotional relapse could lead to physical relapse.
+Emotional relapses are negative emotions and feelings that could potentially lead to physical relapse.
+Emotional relapse doesn’t necessarily mean you are thinking of using, but if these emotions aren’t addressed, an emotional relapse could lead to a physical relapse.
 Learning healthy coping skills can help you from having these negative emotions.

 Common warning signs of emotional relapse include:

 Some of these signs are also symptoms of post-acute withdrawal from substance use disorder (symptoms that occur 1-2 weeks after someone stops using).
 It is important to recognize these symptoms and try to pull back from them and learn how to cope.

 At the emotional relapse stage, self-care is key.
 Understand the emotional hurdles you are going through and take precautions to improve them.
 Here are a few tips to keep in mind when you start feeling these symptoms: